 Theatre visits and workshops

 We organise regular theatre visits and arrange for theatre companies to visit the school.
-Most recently we have been to The Royal Exchange to see 'The Crucible' and to The Lowry Theatre to see 'The curious incident of the dog in the night-time'.
+Most recently we have been to The Young Vic in London to see Brecht's 'The Life of Galileo'; to Theatre Clwyd to see Kneehigh’s acclaimed performance of ‘Tristan and Yseult' and to The Lowry Theatre to see 'The curious incident of the dog in the night-time' and 'Things I know to be true' by Frantic Assembly.

 To extend our pupils knowledge and experience of theatre, we also offer additional opportunities to meet and work with visiting actors and casting directors.
+In the Autumn of 2016, a practitioner from Frantic Assembly came in to run physical theatre workshops with our GCSE and A-level pupils.
 In the summer term 2015, we had Salford TV workshop and Kerrie Mailey Casting come in and teach students about TV and film acting and audition techniques.
-In September 2016, we are hosting Frantic Assembly, a physical company who will run devising workshops with our examination classes.

 The Queen’s School actors and musicians have been at the heart of one of Chester’s greatest community events – the Chester mystery plays, performed in June and July 2013.
 Honoured with the task of engaging audiences during the pre-show and interval times, Queens’ girls produced a selection of thought provoking dramatic performances whilst our musicians entertained with individual repertoire pieces.